 Bonnie Lucas: I love to present and undermine our culture’s ideas about femininity, children, sexuality and cultural expectations, and of what it is to lead a good life as a woman, but I would not say that my narrative has been evolving.
 I was deeply affected by growing up a girl in America in the 1950s and 1960s, so I feel that my concerns with this have been in place since the 1980’s.
 They say that many artists are telling the same story over and over but in different ways.
 I think that is me.

-LC: In what way were you affected by growing up a girl in America?
+LC: In what way were you affected by growing up as a girl in a traditional American household?

-BL: I grew up in Syracuse, in New York, in a time girls were very circumscribed…”sugar and spice and everything nice and that is what little girls are made of.”
+BL: I grew up in Syracuse, in New York, in a time when girls were very circumscribed.
+They used to say: "sugar and spice and everything nice and that is what little girls are made of.”
 I had a pink bedroom filled with pretty dolls and lace curtains.
 I loved this stuff, but I also knew that as a girl and young woman, I was not particularly sugary or nice.
 In fact, just being sexual and growing up in that environment made me feel completely alien to what a girl was.
 And, my mom never once talked about things like menstruation or sex.
-So I was baffled and ashamed but went ahead anyway being the real girl that I was and I turned it all into art.
-I guess the strange shame and pain that I felt was transformed into images that are beautiful, strange, not nice, complicated, and funny.
+So I was baffled and ashamed but went ahead anyway, being the real girl that I was, and I turned it all into art.
+I guess the strange shame and pain that I felt were transformed into images that are beautiful, strange, not nice, complicated, and funny.
 I think that is what life, in general, is like.
-You see, one is told what one should be and do and feel but that is only one part of the story.
+You see, one is always told what one should be, and do, and feel, but that is only one part of the story.
 I kind of knew when I was young that I had a story to tell and I wanted to tell it.
 I embraced the Feminist Movement in the late 1960s and felt vindicated and powerful.

 LC: Is there a cyclical process in your practice - or a certain series that you keep returning to?
 Can you tell me more about the way you work?

 BL: I usually work on a project from two to three years.
 Then, if I feel that my ideas for the cycle are not as fresh as they were at the beginning, or if I feel a sense of tiredness, I’m itchy to try out new materials and new formats.
 So, oftentimes I finish up a cycle at the same time I begin a new one.
 I might go out and buy new things when I am finishing up.
-I just did that this Spring……finished up my plaster plaque series and shopped for a child’s dress for my new fabric and sewing series.
-It was hard for me to say goodbye to my plaster, but I know I will return.
+I just did that this Spring: I finished up my plaster plaque series and shopped for a child’s dress for my new fabric and sewing series.
+It was hard for me to say goodbye to my plaster but I know I will return to it.
 The cycles of my work have to do with what came before.

 BL: Marie, who works at JCC, saw a reproduction of a piece in an old issue of Artforum.
 She was having dinner in a Vietnamese restaurant when she found the magazine on a counter.
 She loved the image, and thought “I know of Mike Kelley’s work, but I don’t know the work of Bonnie Lucas”.
 Then she found me online.
 We have been working together for almost two years since.
 This is one of the biggest differences from the 1980s and now: the internet.
 You can find anyone and images get out incredibly fast and can be seen by thousands of people.
 Hard to believe that not that long ago everything was done on paper and through the mail.

-I also feel that at the moment, there is a focus on groups of people that were left out of the moneyed center of the art world and I hope this moment has a lasting influence.
+I also feel that at the moment there is a focus on groups of people that were left out of the money-centered art world, and I hope this moment has a lasting influence.
 And because of my show at JTT, I have met other, younger artists with whom it was great to interact and invite them over to my studio.
 Showing makes an artist visible and then it is easier to connect.

 LC Who are your influences?
 What continues to inspire you?